-Arbe proprietary technology leverages a physical resolution 2-10 times higher than alternative solutions which rely on synthetic or statistical resolution enhancement methods such as super resolution.
+Arbe proprietary technology leverages a physical resolution 2-10 times higher than the synthetic or statistical resolution enhancement methods, such as super resolution, employed by competitors

-Due to use of high physical resolution, Phoenix remains effective in low SNR (signal to noise ratio) and multiple-object scenarios, which is when alternative methods fail.
-While Phoenix uses super resolution to accurately analyze object boundaries.
-It does not rely on this technique to generate a high-quality image.
+As a result, Arbe’s chipset technology remains effective in low SNR (signal to noise ratio) and multiple-object scenarios, circumstances which often cause alternative methods to fail.
+While using super resolution to accurately analyze object boundaries, Arbe technology does not depend on this technique to generate a high-quality image.

 The inability to distinguish threats from false alarms is a leading cause of autonomous vehicle accidents.
-False alarms trigger radar to report phantom objects, which in turn result in both false positives and false negatives.
+False alarms trigger radar to report phantom objects, which in turn perpetuate false positives and false negatives.